Peninsula Banjo Band: Charitable giving

 The earliest known charitable donation by the band was made to the Braille Fund.
 Two members of the band were blind, Emil Hakkila and George Chung.
 Charitable contributions then and since have always favored those organizations having some emotional connection to the group.

 In 1970, band member Keith Pinckney, the 10-year-old son of fellow band members Bob Pinckney and 12-year-old brother Doug Pinckney was diagnosed with leukemia.
 Keith Pinckney died from this disease a year later.
-During that time he was treated regularly at Stanford University Hospital by Dr. Richard Wilbur, a pediatric oncologist on the full-time faculty.
+During that time he was treated regularly at Stanford University Hospital by Dr. Jordan Wilbur, a pediatric oncologist on the full-time faculty.
 The band's donations were made for the next twenty years to Dr. Wilbur's research efforts at the Stanford University Hospital.

 Starting in 1994, the band has broadened the scope of its donations to other kinds of groups and organizations.
 As band members became ill or died, donations were often made in their name to organizations or causes designated by their family.
 Some of these organizations include the Diabetic Society of Santa Clara, the American Diabetes Association, the San Jose Visiting Nurse's Association, and the Ronald MacDonald House in Palo Alto.

 The foundation portion of the organization, separate from the musical group, has established a scholarship program for banjo lessons and washtub bass (gutbucket) training.
 In memory of band members Ray Ferrie and George Seeband who bequeathed their banjos to the band, those wishing to learn to play the plectrum banjo are awarded a "Ray Ferrie Scholarship" and those studying tenor are awarded a "George Seeband Scholarship".
 Both are granted the use of their respective banjos during the term of their scholarship if they do not have an instrument.